DianaJmz/DianaJmz/README.md

-- 👋 @DianaJmz, mexican student with a goal: not just to be a sea of knowledge one centimeter deep.
+- 👋 @DianaJmz, mexican student with a bunch of goals to get done.
 - 👀 I'm interested in topics like IoT, organization, computer vision and electronics.
 - 🌱 I'm still learning Python, C and how to schedule projects.
 - 💞️ Collaborate?
 I'm still working on my skills but it would be great